-- Quadrangle maps show drainage to the northeast in the area of building 5.
-There is also a secondary swale mapped nearly under the southeast corner of Building 5. - Past aerials show the site to have been a mixture of pasture and wooded areas.
+- Quadrangle maps show drainage generally to the east in the area of Building 7.
+No swales are mapped passing through the site.
+Swales on site are generally located to the east of Building 7 with some smaller swales to the north. - Past aerials show the site to have been a mixture of pasture and wooded areas.
 No past structures on the site were apparent. - It appears that hay was cut in several areas of the site in the past.
 Crops may have also been grown on site.
 Discing fields can increase the depth of softer soils. - Significant changes in elevation were shown on topographic maps prior to the start of construction on the site.